 As an M3 in the Branches, I had the flexibility to ensure that I could offer these sessions to this year’s M1 class as well, and under the auspice of the Capstone for Impact program, I am working on developing this into a resource for the MSK anatomy curriculum that exists beyond my graduation.
 Exactly how that will happen?
 Still to be determined.
 But as I look forward to the next steps for this project, I am confident in its success largely because of the immense support from UMMS faculty and the extent of resources made available for students to turn their ideas into tangible impact.

-Anita Vasudevan is a rising fourth-year student.
-She is interested in Integrative Medicine and plans to apply for residency in Internal Medicine this fall.
-She likes to spend her free time practicing yoga, gardening, and cooking.
+Anita Vasudevan (left) is a fourth-year medical student.
+She is interested in Integrative Medicine and is applying for residency in Internal Medicine.
+She likes to spend her free time practicing yoga, being outside and cooking.